OfficeDev/office-js-docs-pr/docs/excel/custom-functions-batching.md

 2. A function to make the remote request when the batch is ready.
 3. Server code to respond to the batch request, calculate all of the operation results, and return the values.

-In the following sections you will be shown how to construct the code one sample at a time.
-You'll add each code sample to your functions.ts file.
+In the following sections you will be shown how to construct the code one example at a time.
+You'll add each code example to your functions.ts file.
 It's recommended you create a brand new custom functions project using yo office.
-To create a new project see [Get started developing Excel custom functions](../quickstarts/excel-custom-functions-quickstart.md).
+To create a new project see [Get started developing Excel custom functions](../quickstarts/excel-custom-functions-quickstart.md) and use TypeScript instead of JavaScript.

-## Batch each call
+## Batch each call to your custom function

 Your custom functions work by calling a remote service to perform the operation and calculate the result they need.
 This provides a way for them to store each requested operation into a batch.
 Later you'll see how to create a `_pushOperation` function to batch the operations.
 First, take a look at the following code example to see how to call `_pushOperation` from your custom function.